Northeast Georgia Medical Center is committed to the mental and physical health and wellness of all our residents, physicians and staff.

 Director of Resident Wellness

-Holly holds a Bachelor of Social Work and a Master of Science in Organizational Leadership.
-She has over 10 years’ experience working in advisory and support roles with medical and health professions students and trainees.
+Holly holds a Bachelor of Social Work, a Master of Science in Organizational Leadership, and is currently pursuing a Doctor of Education in Learning, Leadership, and Organization Development at the University of Georgia.
+She has over 10 years’ experience working in advocacy and support roles with medical and health professions students and trainees.
 Holly is passionate about helping individuals thrive in their educational, professional, and personal lives.

 Mac Hafele, PhD